BolajiAyodeji/bolajiayodeji.com/content/how-to-fix-git-always-asking-for-user-credentials.md

 ---

-The https:// clone URLs are available on all repositories, public and private.
-These URLs work everywhere--even if you are behind a firewall or proxy.
-In certain cases, if you'd rather use SSH, you might be able to use SSH over the HTTPS port.
+The `https://` clone URLs are available on all repositories, public and private.
+These URLs work everywhere, even if you are behind a firewall or proxy.

 When you git clone, git fetch, git pull, or git push to a remote repository using HTTPS URLs on the command line, you'll be asked for your GitHub username and password.

-Using an HTTPS remote URL has some advantages: it's easier to set up than SSH, and usually works through strict firewalls and proxies.
-However, it also prompts you to enter your GitHub credentials every time you pull or push a repository.
+Using an HTTPS remote URL has some advantages: it's easier to set up than SSH :), and usually works through strict firewalls and proxies.
+However, it also prompts you to enter your GitHub credentials every time you pull or push a repository :(.

-You can configure Git to store your password for you.
-If you'd like to set that up, read all about setting up password caching.
+You can configure Git to store your password for you. <br>
+Here's how:

-Update the URL of origin remote like, using SSH instead HTTPS;
+### Update the URL of origin remote like, using SSH instead HTTPS;

 ```
 git remote set-url origin git@github.com:username/repo.git
 ```

-You can also use;
+### You can also use;

 ```
 git config --global credential.helper store
 ```

 to make git store the username and password and it will never ask for them.

-You can save the username and password for a session (cache it);
+### Save the username and password for a session (cache it);

 ```
 git config --global credential.helper cache